tock/tock/doc/reference/trd-appid.md

     Reject
 }

-pub trait Client {
+pub trait Client<'a> {
     fn check_done(&self,
                   result: Result<CheckResult, ErrorCode>,
-                  credentials: &TbfFooterV2Credentials,
+                  credentials: TbfFooterV2Credentials,
-                  binary: &[u8]);
+                  binary: &'a [u8]);
 }

 pub trait AppCredentialsChecker<'a> {
-    fn set_client(&self, client: &'a dyn Client);
+    fn set_client(&self, client: &'a dyn Client<'a>);
     fn require_credentials(&self) -> bool;
     fn check_credentials(&self,
-                         credentials: &'a TbfFooterV2Credentials,
+                         credentials: TbfFooterV2Credentials,
                          binary: &'a [u8])  ->
-        Result<(), (ErrorCode, &TbfFooterV2Credentials, &[u8])>
+        Result<(), (ErrorCode, TbfFooterV2Credentials, &'a [u8])>
 }
 ```

-The kernel, when it loads a process binary, scans its headers in order
+When the kernel successfully parses and loads a process binary into a
+`Process` structure, it places it into a state indicating that its
+integrity has not been checked.
+If the process loading function is
+provided an instance of `AppCredentialsChecker`, it uses this
+instances to check whether each of the loaded proceses is safe to run.
+If no `AppCredentialsChecker` is provided it skips this check and runs
+all successfully loaded processes.

+To check the integrity of processes, the kernel scans the footers in
-from the beginning of the process binary.
-At each
+in each process binary in order, from the beginning of that process's
-`TbfFooterV2Credentials` header it encounters, it calls
+footer region.
+At each `TbfFooterV2Credentials` footer it encounters,
-`check_credentials` on the provided `Verifier`.
-If the `Verifier`
+it calls `check_credentials` on the provided
+`AppCredentialsChecker`.
+If the `AppCredentialsChecker` returns
-returns `Accept`, the kernel stops processing credentials and
+`Accept`, the kernel stops processing credentials and calls
+`mark_credentials_pass` on the process, which makes it runnable.
+If
-continues loading the process binary.
-If the `Verifier` returns `Reject`,
+the `Verifier` returns `Reject`, the kernel stops processing
-the kernel stops processing credentials and terminates loading the
+credentials and calls `mark_credentials_fail` on the process, which
+makes it unrunnable.

-process binary.
-If the `Verifier` returns `Pass`, the kernel tries the
+If the `AppCredentialsChecker` returns `Pass`, the kernel tries the
 next `TbfFooterV2Credentials`, if there is one.
+If the kernel reaches
+the end of the TBF Footers (or if there is a Main Header and so no
+Footers) without encountering a `Reject` or `Accept` result, it calls
+`require_credentials` to ask the `AppCredentialsChecker` what the
+default behavior is.
+If `require_credentials` returns `true`, the
+kernel calls `mark_credentials_fail` on the process, which makes it
+unrunnable.
+If `require_credentials` returns `false`, the kernel calls
+`mark_credentials_pass` on the process, which makes it runnable.
+If a
+process binary has no `TbfFooterV2Credentials` footers then there will
+be no `Accept` or `Reject` results and `require_credentials` defines
+whether to load such a binary.

 The `binary` argument to `check_credentials` is a reference to slice
 covering the process binary, from the end of the TBF Header to the
-location indicated by the `binary_end_offset` fiel; in the Program
+location indicated by the `binary_end_offset` field in the Program
 Header.
 The size of this slice is therefore equal to
 `binary_end_offset`.

-If the kernel reaches the end of the TBF Footers (or if there is a
-Main Header and so no Footers) without encountering a `Reject` or
-`Accept` result, it calls `require_credentials` to ask the `Verifier`
-what the default behavior is.
-If `require_credentials` returns
-`true`, the kernel rejects the process binary and terminates loading
-it.
-If `require_credentials` returns `false`, the kernel accepts the
-process binary and continues loading it.
-If a process binary has no
-`TbfFooterV2Credentials` footers then there will be no `Accept` or
-`Reject` results and `require_credentials` defines whether to load
-such a binary.

-An implementer of `Verifier` sets the security policy of process binary
-loading by deciding which types of credentials, and which credentials,
-are acceptable and which are rejected.

-If `check_credentials` returns `Accept` for a
-`TbfFooterV2Credentials`, the kernel stores a reference to this
-`TbfFooterV2Credentials` in the process structure.
-This data
-represents the acting credentials of the process.

 6 Short IDs and the `Compress` trait
 ===============================